vgrafe/jest-reports/README.md

   github-token:
     description: "A github access token"
     default: ${{ github.token }}
-  cover-pr-changes-only:
+  scope:
-    description: "Only run coverage on changes introduced in the PR"
+    description: "Set the scope of the jest run: all, changed in PR, changed since last successful run on the PR"
-    default: True
+    default: "all"
+    options:
+      - all
+      - pr-changes
+      - changes-since-last-success
   run-steps:
     description: "skip any step by removing the corresponging item from this comma-separated list"
     default: "compare-with-base-branch,report-on-github,annotations-changes,annotations-all"